91fabbai91/OctoPrint-Klipper-mjpg-Dockerfile/README.md

 ## Running the container

-Once the container is built (the usual `docker build . -t okmd`), I use the following command to run it (again, you will need to customise for your setup, I have 3 cameras also connected):
+Once the container is built (the usual `docker build . -t okmd`), I use the following command to run it.

 ```
 docker kill octoprint2